 Fast, cheap or good — choose two.
 Are you tired of hearing that?
-One of the biggest challenges of every project manager is project constraints.
-They limit a project, and they can quickly endanger your project’s success.
-Hence, it’s important to know all possible constraints, their influences on each other and the project management tools that address those constraints.
+One of the biggest challenges that every project manager faces is project constraints.
+Not only do project constraints limit a project, but they can quickly endanger its success.
+This is why it’s essential to know all of the possible constraints, their influences on one another and the project management tools that address those constraints.

 Every project manager knows (and often fears) the classic project constraints in project management:

-A project is often defined as successful if the project’s objectives are achieved by the deadline and stay within the budget.
-But apart from time, scope, and cost, there are six additional constraints that limit the process of properly accomplishing the project’s goals.
+A project is often defined as successful if the project’s objectives are achieved by the deadline and completed within budget.
+Apart from time, scope and cost, there are six additional constraints that limit the process of properly accomplishing the project’s goals.

-While this constraint is quite similar to scope, it’s slightly different.
-Scope defines the exact desired outcome.
-For example, your project’s scope may involve creating 10 webpages.
-Quality concentrates on the attributes of each of these webpages.
-It can be defined by answering this question: “How closely does the outcome match the expectations?”
+While this constraint is quite similar to scope, it’s slightly different as scope defines the specific desired outcome.
+For example, your project’s scope may involve creating 10 web pages.
+Quality concentrates on the attributes of each of these web pages.
+When thinking about project quality, ask yourself, “how closely does the outcome match the expectations?”

-In our example, the quality doesn’t define the number of webpages, but there could be a quality tolerance regarding the number of words.
-Perhaps you’ve requested 1,000 words, and you have a quality tolerance of +/- 100 words.
-So if a webpage contains 900 words, you’d approve it.
-And if another webpage only contains 850 words, you’d reject it.
+In our example, the quality doesn’t define the number of web pages, but there could be a quality tolerance regarding the number of words.
+Perhaps you’ve requested 1,000 words with a quality tolerance of +/- 100 words.
+If a webpage contains 900 words, you’d approve it, but if another webpage only contains 850 words, you’d reject it.

 Quality interrelates with the other constraints.
 Let’s assume you’re running out of time and need to meet a certain due date.
 You could possibly meet the deadline by enlarging the quality tolerance and decreasing the number of words to 800.